Game makers

 The game area should be free of hazards.
 Explain the rules of the game clearly and have a clear way to communicate that the game must stop when needed.
 Take a look at our guidance on running active games safely.

 Depending on how your group find discussing caring for equipment you could research some points beforehand or conversely encourage your groups to come up with the information.
-A group leader can also guide the creation of the final activity to ensure it is of an appropriate difficulty.
+A Section Team Leader could also guide the creation of the final activity to ensure it is of an appropriate difficulty.

 When creating the final activity, any accessibility needs should be taken into account to make sure the game is suitable for everyone.